• Skip to main content

 More Favorite Dips to Try!

-• Roasted Carrot Hummus
+Roasted Carrot Hummus

-• Parmesan Herb Veggie Dip
+Parmesan Herb Dip for Vegetables

 A bowl of green avocado bean dip with basil, surrounded by veggies, pretzels and crackers for snacking.

-Avocado Bean Dip
+Avocado White Bean Dip

-Avocado Bean Dip is the perfect party appetizer dip!
+Avocado White Bean Dip is the perfect party appetizer dip!
 Made in the food processor in under 10 minutes, it's a delicious cross between Guacamole and Hummus.
 Super creamy with fresh basil flavor, this is our go-to "what to bring" dish for game day or a backyard barbecue!

-Print Recipe Pin Recipe
+Print Pin Rate

-Course Appetizer
+Course: Appetizer

-Cuisine American
+Cuisine: American

-Servings 6
+Servings: 6

 Ingredients